SoftarchProject/micro-ecommerce/README.md

-# Movie and TV Show E-commerce Website
+# Book E-commerce Website

-This project is an e-commerce website for buying movies and TV shows.
+This project is an e-commerce website for buying books.
 The website uses microservices architecture and is built on AWS cloud platform.
-The website allows users to browse through a wide range of movies and TV shows, add them to their cart, and make purchases using secure payment methods.
+The website allows users to browse through a wide range of books, add them to their cart, and make purchases.

 ## Architecture